mecarney/mathematics_explorer/README.md

 # Mathematics Explorer

 This is a simple program to explore the visualization of fractals.
-Fractals are geometrics figures where each part of the figure has the same statistical character as the entire figure.
+Fractals are geometric figures where each part of the figure has the same statistical character as the entire figure.

 ## Getting Started